pim97/chatgpt-recommendation-tool-embeddings-monogodb/README.md

-# chatgpt-recommendation-tool-embeddings-monogodb
+## ChatGPT Recommendation Tool with Embeddings using MongoDB
-ChatGPT Recommendation Tool API with Flask with MongoDB Integration: Enhance recommendations using ChatGPT and MongoDB for applications.
+ChatGPT Recommendation Tool API with Flask with MongoDB Integration: Enhance recommendations using ChatGPT and MongoDB for applications and running it as a Flask API.

 ChatGPT Recommendation Tool with Embeddings MongoDB Integration